 Instead of bowl feeding, you should use food puzzle toys .
 These require your cat to "work" for their food, mimicking hunting behavior and extending meal times.
 This approach is particularly beneficial for your indoor cats, helping prevent obesity and reduce food-seeking behaviors.

-Fourth pillar: positive human-cat relationships
+Fourth pillar: Positive human-cat relationships

 Gentle handling: building trust through respect